Watershed Characterization and Land Use Planning

 - priorities for acquisition (or protection via conservation easements),

-- appropriate for restoration and/or highly suitable for mitigation/conservation banks,
+- more appropriate for restoration and/or mitigation/conservation banks,

-- where development can occur with less impact on or risk to ecosystem or watershed processes.
+- less likely damaged by development impacts to ecosystem or watershed processes.

 Where watershed characterization reveals major conflicts between ideal and actual land uses, planners and permit writers should acknowledge these conflicts and learn from these situations to reduce future siting conflicts.
 Local governments can and should use characterization information to support the development of local shoreline master plans and critical area ordinances.